SAIRAJ41/App-Development-Experiments/README.md

 10. Firestore :
 Building on the React Native To-Do List (Expt 5), this project focuses on integrating a cloud database using Google Firestore.
 The goal is to make the to-do list sync across devices in real-time.
 This involves setting up the React Native environment for Firebase, managing asynchronous data streams, and understanding authentication for read/write permissions.

+11. Rest-Api :
+A mobile news application built with Flutter that demonstrates how to work with a live REST API.
+This app fetches and displays current news headlines by consuming the free newsapi.org service.A

 📁 Repository Structure
 Each experiment is organized in its own folder, containing all the necessary source code files, a README.md specific to that project, and a screenshot of the output.
 This makes it easy to navigate and understand each individual experiment.